-BIM 262 Professional Preparation 3 (33/0)This course covers job preparation components in which emphasis is given to job search and interviewing techniques.
-Prerequisite: BIM 261 (S)
+BIM262Professional Preparation3(33/0)This course covers job preparation components in which emphasis is given to job search and interviewing techniquesPrerequisite:BUS 200 (S)

-BIM 273 Word Processing II 1-5 (0/22-110)This is an in-depth Microsoft Word 2007 course.
-Students will learn the advanced functions and how to apply this material to business situations.
-This course will also help prepare students for the MCAS exam.
-Prerequisite: BIM 173 (F.W.S)
+BIM273 Word Processing II1-5(0/22-110)This is an in-depth Microsoft Word 2007 course.Studentswill learn the advanced functions and how to apply thismaterial to business situations.This course will also helpprepare students for the MCAS exam.Prerequisite: BIM173(F,W,S)

-BIM 280 Advanced Microsoft Office 5 0/22-110) This course is a continuation of BIM 180 and introduces the advanced features and integration capabilities of Microsoft Office 2010.
+BIM 280 Advanced Microsoft Office 4 (0/22-88) This course is a continuation of BIM 180 and introduces the advanced features and integration capabilities of Microsoft Office 2013.
 This course consists of five modules--Word, Excel, Access, PowerPoint, and completion of an Integrated Project.
-Prerequisite: OFF180 or BIM180 and successful completion of BUS102-Business Mathematics, BBCC placement exam into Math 099 or higher, or successful completion of all Math 095 modules (F,W,S)
+Prerequisite: BIM 180 and successful completion of BUS102-Business Mathematics, placement into Math 099 or higher, or successful completion of all Math 095/096 (F,W,S)